SpaceX reveals mystery moon passenger, and he's a billionaire

 Elon Musk's SpaceX has been talking up its plans to shoot tourists around the moon since early 2017.
-It's finally starting to feel a little more real as Musk announced the company's first paying passenger on Monday.
+The vision's finally starting to feel a little more real, as Musk announced the company's first paying passenger on Monday.

 Musk previously hinted the passenger for the next-generation BFR (politely known as the Big Falcon Rocket) might be Japanese.